 How to support your traveler

-As ferocious I am when working towards a goal, I still need your help.
+As ferocious as I am when working towards a goal, I still need your help.
 More than ever at a time like this.

-I have yet to publish articles about travel-related depression and loneliness, in which I will target the issue of understanding.
+I have yet to publish many articles about travel-related depression and loneliness, in which I will target the issue of understanding.
 Yes, most of the people around me will never understand the goals I have set for myself.
 Yes, it’s insane.
 Yes, I am absolutely nuts!

 All I ask for is a little bit of craziness of your part: Please be crazy enough to support me.
 Such support would be “crazy good,” echoing the words of Michael J. Fox.